giveri/yt-dlp/README.md

 ## General Options:
     -h, --help                      Print this help text and exit --version                       Print program version and exit
-    -U, --update                    Update this program to the latest version --no-update                     Do not check for updates (default) --update-to [CHANNEL]@[TAG]     Upgrade/downgrade to a specific version.
-                                    CHANNEL can be a repository as well.
-CHANNEL and TAG default to "stable" and "latest" respectively if omitted; See "UPDATE" for
-                                    details.
-Supported channels: stable,
-                                    nightly, master
     -i, --ignore-errors             Ignore download and postprocessing errors.
                                     The download will be considered successful
                                     even if the postprocessing fails